The team of AISPI went behind the scenes at Paris Fashion week and here is what we found.

 Plenty of fashion brands prepare an entire year for this particular moment.
-Paris Fashion Week is THE highlight for every fashion fanatic and is often associated with extravagant and exclusive shows from brands such as Chanel, Dior, Balenciaga… The truth is that there is so much more going on than what meets the eye.
+Paris Fashion Week is the highlight for every fashion fanatic and is often associated with extravagant and exclusive shows from brands such as Chanel, Dior, Balenciaga and many more.
+The truth is that there is so much more going on than what meets the eye.

-When you hear Fashion Week, what is the first image that comes to your mind?
-Runway, Glamour, Models, Music, High Society?
-Yes ofcourse, that is a large part of fashion week, but do you know about showrooms, presentations, workshops?
-The hidden gems of these events?
+When you hear the words: fashion week, what is the first image that comes to your mind?
+Runway, glamour, models, music, high society?
+Yes of course, that is a large part of fashion week, but do you know about showrooms, presentations, workshops?
+These are the hidden gems of these events.

-So that’s what AISPI did, attend, discover and savour the hidden gems of Fashion week!
-Keep on reading if you ant to know more of our PFW experience!
+So that’s what AISPI did!
+We attended, discovered and savoured the hidden gems of fashion week.
+Keep on reading if you want to know more of our Paris Fashion Week experience!

 We found some brilliant presentations where both emerging as known brands and designers showcased their latest collections in very different ways.
 These events present a more personal atmosphere, and they allow a lot of setting possibilities.
 A presentation is an interactive platform where the designer sets up a show that you can actually walk through and be a part of it.